‘Hope Dealers’ helping others overcome substance abuse

 ROCHESTER, N.Y.
 (WROC) — Hope Dealers: Be The Change is a local organization that provides support for those overcoming substance abuse — and the COVID-19 crisis is not stopping them from their outreach.

-They are pairing with Restoration Rochester for their first virtual Narcan training this Saturday

-Along with that, they have activities going on every Sunday – including needle clean-ups, Facebook livestreams and dropping off prepackaged backpacks with survival gear.
+The group is pairing with Restoration Rochester for its first virtual Narcan training on Saturday.
+The group also has scheduled activities every Sunday — including needle clean-ups, Facebook livestreams and dropping off prepackaged backpacks with survival gear.

 Stephanie Forrester founded the group after winning her battle with substance abuse.

-She and so many others are committed to remaining active in their mission – even if COVID has changed their routine.
+She and so many others are committed to remaining active in their mission, even if COVID-19 has changed their routine.

 Forrester felt compelled to create the support group to share her stories with others, help those who feel alone in their struggle and cope with grief from the loss of her husband.
 He died from accidental overdose.

 “I knew I needed something to deal with the grief and also work on myself and my recovery,” she said.
-Forrester said that those who are struggling with addiction need support now, more than ever – It is important that they don’t feel alone.
+Forrester said that those who are struggling with addiction need support now, more than ever and it is important that they don’t feel alone.

 “Some don’t have access to housing, phone, or being able to take care of themselves properly,” she said.